General Motors Company (GM) Shares Plummet Below 1-Year High

-The stock price of General Motors Company (NYSE: GM) has plunged by -2.23 when compared to previous closing price of 35.41, but the company has seen a -3.13% decline in its stock price over the last five trading sessions.
-MarketWatch.com reported 10 hours ago that Biden floats toughest-ever auto tailpipe emissions restrictions, which could boost sticker prices
+General Motors Company (NYSE: GM) has experienced a decline in its stock price by -0.12 compared to its previous closing price of 34.53.
+However, the company has seen a fall of -0.29% in its stock price over the last five trading days.
+The Wall Street Journal reported 13 hours ago that GM Ditches Apple CarPlay on EVs

 Is It Worth Investing in General Motors Company (NYSE: GM) Right Now?